 Some cases of chronic cough may be attributed to a sensory neuropathic disorder.[16]
 Treatment for neurogenic cough may include the use of certain neuralgia medications.
 Coughing may occur in tic disorders such as Tourette syndrome, although it should be distinguished from throat-clearing in this disorder.

 Cough may also be caused by conditions affecting the lung tissue such as bronchiectasis, cystic fibrosis, interstitial lung diseases and sarcoidosis.
 Coughing can also be triggered by benign or malignant lung tumors or mediastinal masses.
 Through irritation of the nerve, diseases of the external auditory canal (wax, for example) can also cause cough.
 Cardiovascular diseases associated with cough are heart failure, pulmonary infarction and aortic aneurysm.
-Nocturnal cough is associated with heart failure, as the heart does not compensate for the increased volume shift to the pulmonary circulation, in turn causing pulmonary edema and resultant cough.[17]
+Nocturnal cough is associated with heart failure, as the left ventricle doesn't effectively pump blood forward, resulting in blood being backed up in the pulmonary veins, which in turn causing pulmonary edema and resultant cough.[17]
 Other causes of nocturnal cough include asthma, post-nasal drip and gastroesophageal reflux disease (GERD).[18]
 Another cause of cough occurring preferentially in supine position is recurrent aspiration.[17]

 Given its irritant nature to mammal tissues, capsaicin is widely used to determine the cough threshold and as a tussive stimulant in clinical research of cough suppressants.
 Capsaicin is what makes chili peppers spicy, and might explain why workers in factories with these fruits can develop a cough.